Blady-Com/gnoga/docs/user_guide.md

 gnatmake -P hello.gpr
 ```

-We can now executre our application
+We can now execute our application

 ```
 cd ~/workspace/hello